 Yes and No. It depends on how portfolio weights are set.
 Two common options include systematic processes with portfolio optimization, or rules-based, like equal-weight.

 Still unclear on term Alpha Signal?
 Check out our 27-video Excel deep dive Quant 101 Series.

 Our trained humans found other terms in the category forecasting models you may find helpful.

-Subscribe to catch new mind-broadening videos.
+Subscribe at YouTube and catch new mind-broadening videos.